cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ## Unbound Setup

-With **Podman** installed, it's time to set up **Unbound**.
+Now that **Podman** is installed, it's time to set up **Unbound**.
 I'll be using the **Docker** image [docker.io/cjuniorfox/unbound](https://hub.docker.com/r/cjuniorfox/unbound/).
 Since **Podman** supports **Kubernetes-like** `yaml` deployment files, we'll create our own based on the example provided in the [GitHub repository](https://github.com/cjuniorfox/unbound/) for this image, specifically in the [kubernetes](https://github.com/cjuniorfox/unbound/tree/main/kubernetes) folder.

 ### 1. Create Directories and Volumes for Unbound

 First, create a directory to store Podman's deployment `yaml` file and volumes.
 In this example, I'll create the directory under `/opt/podman` and place an `unbound` folder inside it.
-Additionally, the `volumes/unbound-conf/` directory will be created to store extra configuration files.
+Additionally, create the `volumes/unbound-conf/` directory to store extra configuration files.

 ```sh
 mkdir -p /opt/podman/unbound/volumes/unbound-conf/